Marynochka/airbus_ship_detection/README.md

          └── ...
      └── train_ship_segmentations_v2.csv
  ├──models
-    ├──h5
-    └──csv
+    ├──*.h5
+    └──*.csv
 ├── train.py
 ├── test.py
 ├── metrics.py
 ├── encoding.py
-├── EDA.ipynb
-├── metrics.py
+├── ...
 └── README.md
 ```

 # Usage

 The `train.py` and `test.py` scripts are independent and can be run separately.

-- **Training:**
+### Training:

 To train the model, execute the `train.py` script.
-The trained model parameters and training history are be stored in the `models` directory.
+The trained model parameters and training history are stored in the `models` directory.

-- **Testing:**
+During the training process, several files are generated in the `models` directory:
+- **Model File:** `unet_segmentation{date-and-time-of-training}.h5` contains information about the trained model.
+- **Training History:** `unet_segmentation{date-and-time-of-training}.csv` stores the training history data.
+- **Prediction Comparison:** `prediction{date-and-time-of-training}.png` provides a comparison of a random sample from the validation dataset, including the original image, actual segmentation mask, and predicted segmentation mask.

+### Testing:

-  To test the trained model, execute the `test.py` script.
-Make sure to adjust the script to load the trained model from the appropriate directory.
+To test the trained model, execute the test.py script.
+Ensure that you adjust the script to load the trained model from the appropriate directory.

-Ensure that all necessary dependencies are installed before running the scripts.
+The parameters for testing the trained model are loaded from the `models/unet_segmentation2024-02-29_23-46-48.h5` file (which was already prepared during training, you can substitute with your own trained model file).

+The images used for testing are sourced from the `airbus_ship_detection_unet/test_v2` directory.
+If you want to test the model using your own images, modify the `test_imgs` variable in `test.py` and provide your list of image filenames.
+Also, change the `test_image_dir` variable to specify the directory containing your test images.

 # Run